This article may contain compensated links. Please read disclaimer for more info.

 14. Fly over the Valley of the Kings on a Hot-Air Balloon

 A hot air balloon flight, wherever it is in the world, is a truly magical experience.
-But it is even more magical if you can fly over some of the best castles of the Loire Valley.
+But it is even more magical if you can fly over some of the most beautiful châteaux of the Loire Valley.

 15. The Loire Valley by Bike

-The lavender fields in Provence are some of the most striking landscapes in southern France.
-From mid-June to late August, explore the Valensole Plateau, the Luberon Valley, and the Sault Plateau, well known for its ‘blue gold,’ lavender distilleries, and pretty small towns.
+The lavender fields in Provence are some of the most striking landscapes in Southern France.
+From mid-June to late August, explore the Valensole Plateau, the Luberon Valley, and the Sault Plateau, well known for its “blue gold,” lavender distilleries, and pretty small towns.

 17. Explore the World of Perfumes in Grasse